gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

 To add RegExps to Egg we have to modify not only the interpreter, but the lexer and grammar from the lab [Adding OOP to the Egg Parser](/practicas/egg-oop-parser.html).

-Inside the `src/tokens.js` of your parser you  have to add a regexp for teh regexps:
+Inside the `src/tokens.js` of your parser you  have to add a regexp for the regexps:

 ```js
 const REGEXP = /(?<REGEXP>r\/((?:[^\/\\]|\\.)*)\/(\w*?\b)?)/;